abenz1267/walker/README.md

 Option 2: You can let Walker create an autostart desktop file for you by running `walker --enableautostart`.

 Then just run `walker` to bring it up.
+You can also send re-open walker by calling the socket at `/tmp/walker-reopen.socket`.
+F.e. with `nc -U /tmp/walker-reopen.socket`.

 Example for Hyprland: